Dapoxetine: Pharmacokinetics

-Dapoxetine is a white powder substance and water-insoluble.
-Taken 5-6 before sexual activity, it is rapidly absorbed in the body.
-Its maximum plasma concentration (Cmax) is reached 1–2 hours after oral administration.
+Dapoxetine is a white, powdery, water-insoluble substance.
+Taken one to three hours before sexual activity, it is rapidly absorbed in the body.
+Its maximum plasma concentration (Cmax) is reached one to two hours after oral administration.
 The Cmax and AUC (area under the plasma vs. time curve) is dose dependent.
 The Cmax and Tm (time needed to obtain the maximum plasma concentration) after single doses of dapoxetine 30 mg and 60 mg are 297 and 498 ng/ml at 1.01 and 1.27 hours, respectively.

 A high-fat meal does reduce the Cmax slightly, but it is insignificant.
 In fact, food does not alter dapoxetine pharmacokinetics.
 It can be taken with or without food.